Skip to main content

 Table of Contents

-Your apartment management company—whether it’s a national giant like Greystar or a local outfit—operates a business.
-And that business comes with a non-negotiable legal duty to keep you safe.
-But they bet you don’t know that.
+Your apartment management company—whether it's a national giant like Greystar or a local outfit—operates a business.
+And that business comes with a non-negotiable legal duty to keep residents safe.
+But they bet most tenants don't know that.
+Under Colorado law, property managers must maintain premises in reasonably safe condition, addressing hazards like icy walkways, broken drainage, and negligent snow removal that could foreseeably lead to injury.

-As an apartment complex ice slip and fall attorney, my job is to call their bluff.
-Your fall wasn’t just bad luck.
-It was the predictable—and preventable—result of a corporate landlord failing to do its one, simple job.
+As an apartment complex ice slip and fall attorney, the job is to call their bluff.
+That fall wasn't just bad luck.
+It was the predictable—and preventable—result of a corporate landlord failing to do its one, simple job: maintain safe premises.

 The High Bar for Apartment Management